-With so many things happening in and out of the classroom, a mid-semester reset has never sounded so good.
-What do you have in the works for Spring Break?
+With so many things happening in and out of the classroom, a reset has never sounded so good.
+What do you have in the works for the upcoming school break?
 If you’re needing some fresh ideas on how you can reset, there are many little ways we can take care of ourselves—whether we have five minutes or five days.
-Check out the ways educators from our DEN Community are practicing self-care this Spring Break and get inspired to unwind!
+Check out the ways educators from our DEN Community are practicing self-care and get inspired to unwind!

 Look to the Outdoors for Inspiration

-Kimberly Castner, a 4th grade teacher from NC, knows “Spring Break is a time to rest and recharge to finish out the school year strong!”
-Kim says, “My tip for educators who are looking to take care of themselves over Spring Break is to look to the outdoors for inspiration.
+Kimberly Castner, a 4th grade teacher from NC, knows “School breaks are a time to rest and recharge to finish out the school year strong!”
+Kim says, “My tip for educators who are looking to take care of themselves over a break is to look to the outdoors for inspiration.
 A daily nature walk, time spent in the sunshine, or gardening are all great ways to slow down and focus on yourself during that time.”

-“Schedules are busy, but Spring Break is a time to unwind and take a break,” emphasizes Misty Smith, an Applications Integrations Specialist from GA.
-“This Spring Break, take a moment to get outside and move in a new way.
+“Schedules are busy, but a school break is a time to unwind and take a break,” emphasizes Misty Smith, an Applications Integrations Specialist from GA.
+“On your next break, take a moment to get outside and move in a new way.
 Gather a few friends to go kayak, play frisbee golf, or just take a walk to share some laughs!
 We all know laughter is food for the soul.”

 Maybe You Can Have a Spa Day After All!